|

 NSTimestamp date)

-date - input date after which the time is to be calculated
+time - offset in millisecondsdate - input date after which the time is to be calculated

 public NSTimestamp(long time,